Caring for animals during extreme heat

 It may be necessary to divide the number of animals into smaller groups.
 Group mentality may mean that even when animals have access to several smaller areas of shelter they will tend to camp together crowding under one source and around water.

 Outdoor poultry houses (for example free range set ups or backyards) should be positioned in an area that is shaded from the sun and has good airflow.
 Insulate the east and west walls if necessary.
 Use wide overhangs at the eaves and solid end walls.
 In addition, an angled roof will reflect more heat at the hottest time of the day if the face of the slope is not directly facing the sun.
 The construction and positioning of nest boxes should be such that they avoid becoming heat traps.

 It is recommended not to handle animals in extreme heat unless absolutely necessary.
 If necessary, make sure it is done as early or late in the day as possible when temperatures are lower.

-Stocking densities should be reduced to 85 per cent of capacity to ensure good air flow between animals, and drivers should have contingency plans in place for the occurrence of adverse weather events.
+Stocking densities should be reduced to 85% of capacity to ensure good air flow between animals, and drivers should have contingency plans in place for the occurrence of adverse weather events.

 Animals at high risk of heat stress include:

 - animals that have been sick or have a previous history of respiratory disease

 Heat stress tolerances can also vary between and within a species, for example:

 - pigs become heat stressed at a lower temperature level and are very prone to sunburn